tonyfroc/mr-roboger/README.md

 Describe: beepBoop()

-Test: "It should convert the user's input into an array"
+Test: "It should return an array of numbers from 0 to the user's inputted number"
-Code: beepBoop(54);
+Code: beepBoop(5);
-Expected Output: [5, 4];
+Expected Output: [0, 1, 2, 3, 4, 5]

 ## Setup/Installation Requirements